A2ed/mind_without_time/README.md

 ## Problem Statement

 Alzheimer’s Disease (AD) is one of the most prevalent and debilitating forms of dementia.
-In Canada alone, there are 564,000 people diagnosed with dementia, a number that is expected to increase to nearly a million by 20311​ ​.
+In Canada alone, there are 564,000 people diagnosed with dementia, a number that is expected to increase to nearly a million by 2031.
 Aside from the impact on an individual, dementia places a large burden on the healthcare system and persons involved with an affected individual.
-Dementia is currently estimated to cost 10.4 billion dollars in yearly expenses within Canada1​ ​.
+Dementia is currently estimated to cost 10.4 billion dollars in yearly expenses within Canada.

-Early diagnosis of AD is associated with a higher quality of life and a reduced cost on a healthcare system2​ ​.
-However, detecting AD early in the disease progression is difficult due to the multifaceted nature of how neurodegeneration affects the brain, cognitive processing, and behavior3​ ,4,5​.
-Clinical evaluation relies on assessment of a myriad of cognitive tests and biomarkers that are not always identifiable in patients with mild cognitive impairment (MCI), a precursor to AD6​ ​.
+Early diagnosis of AD is associated with a higher quality of life and a reduced cost on a healthcare system.
+However, detecting AD early in the disease progression is difficult due to the multifaceted nature of how neurodegeneration affects the brain, cognitive processing, and behavior.
+Clinical evaluation relies on assessment of a myriad of cognitive tests and biomarkers that are not always identifiable in patients with mild cognitive impairment (MCI), a precursor to AD.

 The multifaceted impact of cognitive impairment and neurodegeneration in MCI and AD suggests that machine learning algorithms such as neural networks may be beneficial in identifying and predicting disease progression.
-Current studies typically only incorporate one form of data, however, often relying solely on features extracted from structural magnetic resonance imaging (MRI) scans7​ ​.
-Other forms of data that show promise in classification with machine learning algorithms include cognitive assessments8​ ​ and the connectivity patterns of resting-state functional networks9​ ​.
-This is because spatial and episodic memory, cognitive processes that are typically the first affected in MCI and AD, rely on complex, dynamic interactions of distributed neural networks1​ 0,11​ and are therefore susceptible to the impact of neurodegeneration.
+Current studies typically only incorporate one form of data, however, often relying solely on features extracted from structural magnetic resonance imaging (MRI) scans.
+Other forms of data that show promise in classification with machine learning algorithms include cognitive assessments and the connectivity patterns of resting-state functional networks.
+This is because spatial and episodic memory, cognitive processes that are typically the first affected in MCI and AD, rely on complex, dynamic interactions of distributed neural networks and are therefore susceptible to the impact of neurodegeneration.
 Critically, there has yet to be an assessment of how machine learning algorithms perform using features extracted from structural and functional MRI data, as well as cognitive assessments.
 This project aims to remedy this.

 ## Target audience and use cases: